syaamkhandaker/TwilioMessagingBot/README.md

 # TwilioMessagingBot

+Note: This version if severly outdated and only serves as a purpose to show a glimpse of the type of the interactions I am doing with Twilio/AWS.

 Hello!
 This is the code I used to build a Twilio Messaging Bot I made for Gigsurf.
 The Controller classes I built with Java Spring Boot create REST APIs that I use to interact with Twilio Studio and AWS DynamoDB.
 I host all of this code on an AWS EC2 instance to make it a publicly available website
 I can access without having to keep it running on my computer.